Self-employed mortgage loans are common

 Also known as conforming loans, conventional loans are mortgages eligible for purchase by Fannie Mae or Freddie Mac.
 The majority of U.S. mortgages are conforming loans.

-Fannie Mae and Freddie Mac will qualify self-employed borrowers after at least two years of self-employment — or, with at least one year of self-employment, plus a documented history of at least two years earning comparable income in a comparable role.
+Fannie Mae and Freddie Mac will qualify self-employed borrowers after at least two years of self-employment or with at least one year of self-employment, plus a documented history of at least two years earning comparable income in a comparable role.
+This demonstrates a solid track record to lenders.

 Aside from these guidelines, conforming loans require the following: